IuliiaLokhova/sql-data-warehouse-project/README.md

 Readme data warehouse

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio proj highlights industry best practices in data engineering and analytics.
+Designed as a portfolio project which highlights industry best practices in data engineering and analytics.

 ## Project Requirements
 ### Building the Data Warehouse (Data Engineering)